Quark sector effects and glueball mass sensitivity estimates in Lorentz-violating supersymmetric QCD-like theories: A brief overview of the SYM--CFJ model

 in which $\Gamma_\alpha$ is the gauge connection superfield defined by $\mathrm{e}^{-V} D_\alpha \mathrm{e}^V = D_\alpha + \Gamma_\alpha$.
 Upon expanding in component fields and removing auxiliaries, the CFJ term reduces to

 where $s$ and $\psi$ are the scalar and fermion components of $S$, $v_\mu = \partial_\mu (\mathrm{Im}\,s)$ is the background four--vector, and the ellipsis denotes gaugino mass terms and fermion bilinears.
+At this point, let us comment on the role of the real part of the scalar background.
+If \(\mathrm{Re}\,s\) is taken to be constant, the first term in Eq.~(3) amounts only to a finite rescaling of the gauge kinetic term and can be absorbed into a redefinition of the gauge-field normalization and of the gauge coupling.
+Alternatively, one may consistently choose the background \(\mathrm{Re}\,s=0\).
+In either case, this term does not affect the Lorentz-violating effects discussed below, which are controlled by the CFJ background

+We shall therefore focus on the CFJ deformation and on its supersymmetric fermionic partners.
 Gauge invariance demands that $v_\mu$ be curl--free; supersymmetry further fixes it to be a derivative of the scalar field.
 From the component action one can derive the equations of motion and linearizing around the background and using plane--wave solutions yields dispersion relations for the gauge boson $A^a_\mu$ and gaugino $\lambda^a$.
 The gauge boson satisfies

 whose determinant leads to the characteristic equation $\omega(\omega^2 - |v|^2)=0$.
+Here \(k^\mu=(\omega,\mathbf{k})\), with \(\omega\) denoting the energy of the gauge mode.
+The behavior of the CFJ dispersion relation depends on the causal character of \(v_\mu\).
+Timelike and lightlike backgrounds are known to be associated with stability and/or unitarity subtleties, while a purely spacelike background gives a better behaved spectrum.
+For this reason, in the present work we restrict to .
 Linearizing the gauge-field equations in the CFJ background yields modified dispersion relations with a topological mass scale set by the spacelike vector,

 up to convention-dependent numerical factors and polarization-dependent details that are not needed for the present spurion-level analysis.
 Thus the gauge boson acquires a topological mass scale $m_A\sim|v|$, which will play the role of the primary infrared deformation parameter in the subsequent spurion EFT analysis.